mfeingol/PlexTools/Source/ExportHearts/README.md

 ﻿# What is it?

-This program reads the tracks in a [Plex](https://www.plex.tv) server's ❤️ Tracks playlist and exports them to a Plex playlist JSON file.
+This program reads the tracks in a [Plex](https://www.plex.tv) server's music playlist and exports them to a JSON file.

 Why would you need this?
-You have ❤️ Tracks playlist on one media server, and you want to transfer those ratings to a second media server.
+One example: you have ❤️ Tracks playlist on one media server, and you want to transfer those ratings to a second media server.
 This is step one of two.

 # Usage

-ExportHearts 1.0.0
+ExportPlaylist 1.1.0
 Copyright (C) 2022 Max Feingold

   -t, --token     Required.
 Token used to access Plex server